2022–23 NBL season: Finals

-The 2023 NBL Finals were played in February and March 2023, consisting of three play-in games, two best-of-three semifinal series and the best-of-five Grand Final series.
+The 2023 NBL Finals were played in February and March 2023, consisting of three play-in games, two best-of-three semifinal series and the best-of-five Championship Series.
 In the semifinals, the higher seed hosts the first and third games.
-In the Grand Final, the higher seed hosts the first, third and fifth games.
+In the Championship Series, the higher seed hosts the first, third and fifth games.
 This will be the first season the league will introduce play-in games.

 The top two seeds in the regular season will automatically qualify to the semifinals.
 Teams ranked three to six will compete in the play-in tournament.
 The third seed will play the fourth seed for third spot and the loser will play the winner of fifth or sixth for the fourth seed.